SarveshDeshmukh/patatap-clone/README.md

 # Patatap Clone

-This is a Patatap clone project.
-When the page loads, on evey key that the user presses, there will be some animation and a sound will be played.
+Patatap is a portable animation and sound kit.
+With the touch of a finger create melodies charged with moving shapes.